-It all started in the small town of Lyle, MN (pop.
-500) with a skid loader and a fence post, when Six Mile Grove frontman Brandon Sampson was 7 years old.
-He injured his hand when helping his dad on the family farm.
-The physician recommended guitar playing for rehabilitation, and a few weeks later, Sampson came home from the music store with a new guitar.
-His younger brother Brian threw a fit, and was appeased with a shiny drum set.
-And so the seeds of Six Mile Grove were planted.
+It all started in Lyle, MN (pop.
+500) with a skid loader and a fence post.
+Six Mile Grove frontman Brandon Sampson was 7 years old when he injured his hand while helping his dad on the family farm.
+Guitar playing was prescribed for rehab, and Sampson went from the hospital to the music store to buy a new guitar.
+To keep things fair, younger brother Brian was awarded a shiny new drum set, and the seeds of Six Mile Grove were planted.

 As Wootton states, “There’s nothing fancy about them and they don’t try to be something they’re not.
 And that’s what I like about them.”